Bosque del Apache National Wildlife Refuge: Location

 The heart of the refuge comprises approximately 3800 acre of Rio Grande floodplain and 9100 acre of irrigated farms and wetlands.
 In addition to this, the refuge contains 44300 acre of arid grasslands and foothills of the Chupadera and San Pascual Mountains.
+The refuge sits within the Little San Pascual Mountain fault zone, rendering it an ideal site for conducting research on stratigraphy and sedimentology.

 About 30000 acre of this is designated as wilderness.
 A twelve-mile-long (19 km) loop road divided by a cutoff into a "Farm Loop" and "Marsh Loop" allows automobile drivers excellent views of wetland wildlife and raptors, and there are several short (1.5 to 10 miles) walking trails.
 The road affords good views of the fields where crops are grown for the benefit of the birds under cooperative agreements with farmers.
 Adjacent to the Visitor's Center, a desert plant garden is maintained.

 Terrain

 About 7,000 acres (28 km2) in the center of the refuge are made up of flood-plains watered by irrigation systems connected to the Rio Grande.
-These flood-plains provide an essential habitat for cottonwood and honey mesquite trees, Goodings and coyote willows, and four-wing saltbushes.
+These flood-plains provide an essential habitat for cottonwood and honey mesquite trees, Goodding's and coyote willows, and four-wing saltbushes.
 The plains are flooded periodically to give these plants the best growing conditions.
+In recent years, elk have caused damage to corn crops at the refuge.
+This damage disrupts the refuge's capacity to supply supplemental food to the sandhill cranes and other waterfowl species that overwinter there.

 The flood plains also grow foods for the wildlife that need marshlands to grow.
-These plants include smartweed, millet, chufa, bulrush, and sedge.
+These plants include smartweed, millet, bulrush, chufa, and various sedges.
 These marshlands begin dry, and are burned or turned over before they are flooded in order to produce fresh soil for the new plants.
 They are then flooded to become the breeding grounds for these marsh plants.
+The Bosque del Apache National Wildlife Refuge and the wetlands near the Elephant Butte and Caballo reservoirs demonstrate considerable promise for sustaining breeding bird populations over the course of the century.
+Similar suitable breeding terrain is found only on private land surrounding the refuge.
+Changes in surface flooding and vegetation structure are not affecting shrub-nesting birds who can use other woody debris for nesting; however, canopy nesting birds rely on native trees and are thus more sensitive to environmental changes.

 The Bosque del Apache is also made up of several acres of dry land.
 One unit contains 5,440 acres (23 km2) of scrubland and desert terrain that is connected to the Chihuahuan desert.
 This area is called the Chupadera Peak Wilderness Unit.
 In addition to desert terrain, the Chupadera Peak Wilderness Unit is characterized by tall, reddish cliffs.